-COVID-19 Surveillance and Outbreaks in Schools
+COVID-19 Surveillance and In-School Transmission

-The Chester County Health Department uses information from COVID-19 case investigations and contract tracing as input to surveillance monitoring on school campuses.
+The Chester County Health Department uses information from COVID-19 case investigations and contact tracing/notification as input to surveillance monitoring on school campuses.
 Surveillance data is important to understand where cases are coming from, how close contacts are related to cases, and assess the spread/transmission of the virus.
 Surveillance data is also an important input to determining further actions that can be taken in response to COVID-19 to include closing schools.